...

 Mediation FAQs

 The funny thing about mediation is that I think many people are unaware or confused about what mediation is based solely on the fact that it sounds like several different words.
 Mediation sort of sounds like meditation, media, meditate, and a host of other words.
-For this reason, I think people, in general, get confused about what mediation is and the benefits it can provide to you and your family during a child custody or divorce case.
+For this reason, many people often misunderstand what mediation is and the benefits it can offer to you and your family during a child custody or divorce case.
 While this may be an overly simplistic way of approaching the subject, I do think there is some merit in being able to approach this subject from this perspective.

-To be sure, I have never known a person who was excited or overly eager to get a family law case started.
-Even people who understood that divorce was probably in the best interests in that of their family were not excited about starting the divorce as they would be excited about going on a vacation or finding a $20 bill in their jeans pocket.
+It’s rare to find someone who is excited or eager to start a family law case.
+Even people who recognize that divorce might be in the best interest of their family aren’t excited about starting the process.
+It’s not the same kind of excitement you might feel about going on vacation or finding a $20 bill in your pocket.
 Rather, most people approach a divorce or a child custody case as someone who understands the necessity of what they’re getting into but may not be overly excited about beginning this process.
 However, my goal in writing this blog post is to help you understand what it takes to go through a family law case and how mediation can help you get from point A to point B.

 When we talk about mediation, we are referencing a mutually agreed meeting of you and your opposing party with an independent, third-party mediator or family attorney.
 Typically, the mediator that you end up having your mediation with will either be a practicing family law attorney, retired family law attorney, or retired family court judge.
 Each of these types of people possesses different advantages when it comes to being able to help you complete your tell me my case.
 Former judges possess a keen understanding of the Texas family code, have ruled in cases like yours, and can give you a good perspective as to what to expect in the courtroom if you fail to settle your case.

 Retired family law attorneys and currently practicing family law attorneys can offer you similar vantage points to retired court judges but can also help you to think outside the box when it comes to creative solutions to your problems.
 Being able to help you create flexible yet practical visitation schedules, child support payment amounts that correspond to the needs of your children, and the limitations of your income, and creative methods of dividing Community property or all benefits that you can gain from attending mediation.
 Although many people assume things about family law cases that are not accurate the reality is that mediation is one of the most surefire methods that you can employ to complete your divorce in a timely and effective manner.
-If you are involved in a child custody case the same can be said.
+If you are involved in a child custody case, you may feel the same way.

 For the remaining portions of today’s blog post from the Law Office of Bryan Fagan, I’m going to share with you some FAQs that the attorneys with our office receive regularly.
 Additionally, I’m going to provide you with some answers to these FAQs that may be able to better guide you during your time leading up to a divorce or child custody case.
-While we hope that many of the questions that you have been wondering about are answered in today’s blog post our attorneys understand that you may have concerns that lie beyond what is discussed in today’s blog post.
+While we hope today’s blog post addresses many of your questions, our attorneys recognize that you might have concerns beyond the scope of this discussion.

 With that said, if you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family circumstances may be impacted by the filing of a divorce or child custody case.
+Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
+These consultations help you learn more about Texas family law and how filing for divorce or a child custody case might impact your family.

 When does mediation typically take place in a child custody or divorce case?

 For the most part, you can expect to attend mediation twice in your family law case in Texas.
 The first time is before a temporary orders hearing.
 A temporary orders hearing will seek to define the terms by which you and your opposing party proceed in your family law case.
-In a child custody case, this typically means defining how much child support is paid each month, a visitation schedule for both parents to abide by as well as conservatorships rights and duties.
-Mediation allows for you and your opposing party two determine these issues together before a hearing.
+In a child custody case, this usually involves setting the monthly child support amount, establishing a visitation schedule for both parents, and defining the conservatorship rights and responsibilities.
+Mediation allows for you and your opposing party to determine these issues together before a hearing.
 Thereby negating the need for a courtroom appearance and reducing the overall time and money spent on your case.

 The second session of mediation that you are likely to partake in during your Texas family law case is just before your trial.
 The mediation session that you attend before trial will be similar in its structure to the mediation that you attend before temporary orders hearings, in addition, much of the subject matter discussed in mediation before trial will be the same or slightly different than what you experienced in your temporary orders mediation.
 However, some of the subject matter that you will discuss is unique to the trial mediation stage.